duncombe/wikis/Soliciting-Assistance-from-Regional-Associations.md

 * Ask for SME assistance in fine tuning the themes.
 Use listing of some of the test theme brainstorm items as teasers.
 * Press the Regional Directors for names and contact information of SMEs.
 * Contact the SMEs directly.
 Talk to them and use desktop sharing to illustrate what we are doing and what kinds of assistance we need.
+* Closing emphasis:  Not much to ask to help insure that the RAs efforts to configure data registries and data catalogs have been successful.